 Most of the tent fabrics are covered with coatings to make them waterproof such as polyurethane and silicone.
 Polyurethane is a better waterproofing material.
 Best waterproof tent on the market.

-I touched on differences between the numbers of walls already, but now I’m going to hammer it home.
+I touched on the differences between the numbers of walls already, but now I’m going to hammer it home.
 Your options are either single-walled or double-walled.
 There are benefits to each style of tent, but for most camping purposes, a double-walled tent is what you’ll be looking for.
 Here’s a little more info.

 These are most often utilized for winter camping and alpine mountaineering.
 They aren’t nearly as versatile as double-walled tents, but they really shine in specific situations.
 When you’re hunkering down for the night in a howling wind on a precarious outcropping, you’ll appreciate the ease of setup, durable protection and warmth of a single, strong wall.